The History And Evolution Of Loewe

 Other bags released over the years were The Basket (Spring 2017), The Gate (Spring 2018), and The Goya (Fall 2021).
 The recently-added The Paseo, introduced in Loewe’s spring/summer 2023 collection.

-Under Jonathan Anderson’s creative direction, Loewe has embraced artistic collaborations, blurring the lines between fashion and art.
+Under Jonathan Anderson’s creative direction, Loewe has also embraced artistic collaborations, blurring the lines between fashion and art.
 His most famous collaborations were with Studio Ghibli -one of the most acclaimed animation studios in the world.
 The first one, My Neighbor Totoro, was introduced in 2021, followed by Spirited Away a year later.
 The third and final Loewe x Studio Ghibli collection, Howl’s Moving Castle, dropped in stores in February of 2023.

 Studio Ghibi for the Evolution of Loewe